alexnicholsamu/stock-check/README.md

-# stock-check, a Stock Analysis Dashboard, by Alexander Nichols
+# stock-check, a Stock Analysis Dashboard by Alexander Nichols

 ## Tools used in the creation of this project: